 After optimizing and renovating the site, as well as facing a few challenges, we resold the site for $62K in October 2016.

 This case study will take you through how we did this, the methods we used and what we learned.

 As mentioned, this ‘Pinterest-style’ image-sharing website had previously been highly popular.
 It had fallen out of grace with its users when the actual Pinterest.com became popular.

 At its peak, back in 2011, the site was generating over 1 million visitors per day.
 By 2016 it was down to under 20K visitors per day and earning only around $1k per month in revenue.

 Due to the declining revenue and minimal profits we were able to make a deal with the original owners to acquire it for a total of $23K in May 2016, after prolonged negotiations of over a year (their initial asking price was $200K!).

-While we’ve managed to slow it down, that challenge was more complicated than expected, so we opted to sell it faster instead.
+However, while we managed to slow down the rapid downturn in traffic, that challenge was more complicated than expected.
+Therefore, we opted to sell it faster instead.

-After that, the site was listed for sale on Flippa.
+We listed the site for sale on Flippa.

 During the 5 months of operations, the website earned around $12K turning this deal into a 220% return in 5 months.